sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * ENHANCEMENT: Add CMS UI to allow fine-grained control of the sleep time between server hits.
 See usleep() in StaticSite#Transformer#transform()
 * ENHANCEMENT: Create a default, out-of-the-box schema etc using requireDefaultRecords()
 * ENHANCEMENT: Create a multi-select dropdown menu that comprises data from framework/_config/mimetypes.yml
+* ENHANCEMENT: Use php-diff lib via composer as the arbiter of change in the StaticSiteUrlRewriteTask::run() method

 ## External Content Module Issues: